 After 20 years, Joe was ready for a change.
 A longtime home brewer, Joe saw the true magic of spirits after a transformative experience tasting whiskey straight from the barrel for the very first time.
 In 2013, he launched Barrell Craft Spirits in Louisville, Kentucky, the epicenter of the American spirits industry.

 Instead of building his own distillery, Joe questioned the conventional wisdom and took a different course.
 He sourced and blended exceptional casks from established producers, bottled whiskeys at cask strength, and sold them as transparently as possible.

-Joe sold early releases case by case, personally pounding the pavement to drum up interest from bartenders and retailers.
-It turned out his visionary instincts were spot on once again.
+Joe’s visionary instincts were spot on.
 Barrell Craft Spirits’ cask-strength small-batch and single-barrel releases quickly became an influencing force in American whiskey, picking up awards from the world’s most prestigious spirits competitions.

 Tripp Stimson hails from Chattanooga, Tennessee.
 In 2004, following his graduation from Tennessee Technological University with a degree in biochemistry and molecular biology, he was recruited as a Research and Development Scientist for the Brown Forman Corporation, headquarters to Jack Daniel’s, Woodford Reserve and Old Forrester.
 There he gained his experience in yeasting, fermentation, and the distillery sciences and operations that make a distillery operate successfully and efficiently.